Network 10: 2017–2024: CBS, later Paramount ownership

 On 13 July 2020, it was announced that Network 10 would launch a third digital channel, 10 Shake, on 27 September and on channel 13.
 The network carries children's programmes in the daytime hours (drawing primarily television from Nickelodeon), while evening and primetime hours will feature "edgy" series and films targeting young adults, including television programmes from Comedy Central and MTV, and CBS late-night talk show The Late Late Show with James Corden.

 On 16 September 2020, in 10's metropolitan areas, various Network 10 channels moved channel places due to the launch of Network 10's third digital channel 10 Shake.
 The channels that moved places include TVSN, which moved to channel 16 from channel 14, 10 HD, which moved to channels 1 and 15 from channel 13 and Spree TV, which moved to channel 17 from channel 15.
 As a result, 10 Bold is now solely on channel 12.
 A placeholder for 10 Shake appeared on the same day.

 In March 2021, 10 announced that it would return to Southern Cross Austereo as its regional affiliate in most markets beginning on 1 July 2021, in a deal that will last at least two years.
 The agreement reversed 10's 2016 move to WIN, which had announced a long-term agreement to return to the Nine Network.

 In February 2022, Network 10 and Paramount+ announced that it had commissioned NCIS: Sydney, a spin-off of CBS's drama franchise NCIS.

 On 15 February 2022, it was announced that ViacomCBS would be rebranding as Paramount Global as part of a wide rebrand strategy.

 On 12 August 2022, Spree TV, the network's shopping channel, on channel 17, ceased to broadcast.
 It was replaced by Gecko, a similar shopping channel, on 18 September 2022.

 On 22 June 2023, it was announced that 10 Shake would rebrand as Nickelodeon on 1 August, featuring programmes under the Nick Jr., Nickelodeon, and Nick at Nite brands.
 The Foxtel pay television version of the channel subsequently closed down.

 On 5 June 2024, it was announced that 10 Peach and 10 Bold would be rebranded as 10 Peach Comedy and 10 Bold Drama on 12 June.

-On 1 August 2024, Network 10 celebrated its 60th anniversary.